So here it is, our air ride suspension guide. Learn everything you need to know about changing your car’s ride height with air bags.

 The simple job of keeping enough air in the tank is one that falls to a 12-volt compressor.
 Various sizes are available, and many people use more than one for rapid tank filling.
 After all, the faster the air is replaced, the more you can use your suspension.
 Compressors are inherently noisy too; another argument for using multiple units and keeping them running for an absolute minimum of time.
 At the very least you’ll want to take this into consideration when you’re looking for a place to mount yours.

 Controlling how much pressure the compressor pumps into the tank is also crucial.
-On the more basic systems a pressure switch between the compressor and tank is used to cut power when the optimum psi is reached.
+More basic systems use a pressure switch between the compressor and tank to cut power when the optimum psi is reached.
 Systems with digital management will often have the pressure switch incorporated into the manifold and a tank pressure display on the controller.
-In both cases, though, this will make refilling the tank to the desired pressure automatic.
+In both cases, this will make refilling the tank to the desired pressure automatic.

-The valves have the purpose of controlling the airflow from the tank to the bags and, in many cases, they also have the job of expelling the air upon lowering the car too.
+The valves have the purpose of controlling the airflow from the tank to the bags.
+In many cases, they also have the job of expelling the air upon lowering the car too.

-The simplest manual systems come with paddle valves, which look like switches and are designed to be mounted within easy reach of the driver.
+The simplest manual systems come with paddle valves, which look like switches and mount within easy reach of the driver.
 On the back they’ll have a feed from the tank, an output for the relevant airbag and an exhaust port to dump the air.
 It’s a simple, reliable and cost effective set-up but one that does come with a few compromises.

 These are simply electrically operated valves and designed to eliminate the need for paddle valves in the cabin.
-They’re a little more expensive, of course, but enable the use of electrical switches, or switch boxes, and don’t require any airlines being routed inside the passenger compartment.
-In some configurations these are individually mounted directly to the air tank (that’s why you see some tanks with four threaded fittings in the front) and in other kits solenoids are supplied mounted-together in a manifold (or solenoid block) with an exhaust port and single tank feed.
+They’re a little more expensive, but enable the use of electrical switches, or switch boxes, and don’t require any airlines being routed inside the passenger compartment.
+In some configurations these are individually mounted directly to the air tank.
+This is why you see some tanks with four threaded fittings in the front.
+In other kits solenoids are supplied mounted-together in a manifold (or solenoid block) with an exhaust port and single tank feed.
 These make installation a far easier job.

 Digital Manifolds and Management